dsenze/frontend-nanodegree-Web-Optimization/README.md

     // pizzaImageContainer.style.width="35%"; //replaced by css

 ```
-3. Added 2 more CSS class to control styles for randomPizzaContainer Childs.
+**3. Added two more CSS classes to control styles for randomPizzaContainer Childs.**
 ```
 .pizzaImgContainer {
     width: 35%;